 Figma is where I do all of my wireframe and hi-fi mockups for my web design.
 It is perfectly suited for this purpose and offers a lot of functionality and tools that I need to get the job done.

 This one is a clear choice.
 The flagship product from Adobe to edit and create raster (pixel) based images.
 I use this application mainly to edit photos for use in other applications.

 Illustrator is a wonderful vector (math) based app that I use to create logos, business cards, and other one off projects that are single pages.
-Illustrator is also my primary tool for creating wireframes and high/low fi mockups for webpages.

 InDesign is a page layout app that is used for multi-page documents and general layout that I don't want to do in Illustrator.